apache/doris-website/ecosystem/spark-doris-connector.md

 > );
 > ```

-2. Since version 1.3.0, the default value of `doris.sink.max-retries` configuration is 0, which means no retries are performed by default.
-   When this parameter is set greater than 0, batch-level failure retries will be performed, and data of the configured size of `doris.sink.batch.size` will be cached in the Spark Executor memory.
-The memory allocation may need to be appropriately increased.
+2. **How to use overwrite to write?**

-3. Since version 1.3.0, overwrite mode insertion is supported (only full table-level overwrite insertion is supported).
-The specific usage is as follows
+Starting from version 1.3.0, overwrite mode writing is supported (only supports data overwriting at the full table level).
+The specific usage is as follows:
 > DataFrame
-> ```scala
+> ```java
 > resultDf.format("doris")
 >   .option("doris.fenodes","$YOUR_DORIS_FE_HOSTNAME:$YOUR_DORIS_FE_RESFUL_PORT")
 >   // your own options